lexofficial29/C-Fibonacci/README.md

 # C-Fibonacci

-C implementation of the Fibonnaci algorithm
+Simplest C implementation of the Fibonnaci algorithm